Samsung Galaxy Note 9: Battery

-The 4000 mAh battery is significantly upgraded from previous Samsung Galaxy phones such as the Note 8, which came with a 3300 mAh, while the Galaxy Note 7 and Galaxy Note 5 came with 3500 mAh and 3000 mAh respectively.
+The 4000 mAh battery is significantly upgraded from previous Galaxy phones such as the Note 8, which came with a 3300 mAh, while the Galaxy Note 7 and Galaxy Note 5 came with 3500 mAh and 3000 mAh respectively.
 A 4000 mAh battery was previously seen only in the Active variants of the S7 and S8.

 The Note 9 has fast wireless charging capabilities via the Qi standard.

-Wired fast charging is supported at up to 15 Watts using Qualcomm Quick Charge 2.0.
+Wired fast charging is supported at up to 15 W using Qualcomm Quick Charge 2.0.

 Camera

-The dual-camera system on the Note 9 is similar to that of the Note 8 and the S9, consisting of a 12MP primary wide-angle lens (with the notable addition of a dual-aperture system going from ƒ/1.5-ƒ/2.4 with a 1/2.55-inch sensor and dual-pixel PDAF) and a 12MP ƒ/2.4 telephoto lens capable of 2x optical zoom and 10x digital zoom (with a 1/3.6-inch sensor and AF).
+The dual-camera system on the Note 9 is similar to that of the Note 8 and the S9+, consisting of a 12 MP primary wide-angle lens (with the notable addition of a dual-aperture system going from ƒ/1.5-ƒ/2.4 with a 1/2.55-inch sensor and dual-pixel PDAF) and a 12MP ƒ/2.4 telephoto lens capable of 2x optical zoom and 10x digital zoom (with a 1/3.6-inch sensor and AF).
 Both lenses are optically stabilized.
 The lenses were arranged horizontally in the camera module on the back of the phone.
 Like on the S9, the Note 9 supports video recording at 4K resolution (2160p) at up to 60 fps, with slow motion ranging from 240 fps at 1080p (FHD) and 960 fps (marketed as Super Slow-Mo) at 720p (HD).

-The camera software now includes AI scene recognition that is capable of identifying 20 different types of scenes then making appropriate adjustments to the camera's settings to improve image quality.
+The camera software includes AI scene recognition that is capable of identifying 20 different types of scenes then making appropriate adjustments to the camera's settings to improve image quality.

-A unique feature has been added which warns of blinking eyes, blurred photo, dirty lens etc after each photograph is taken.
+A unique feature has been added which warns of blinking eyes, blurred photo, dirty lens etc. after each photograph is taken.

 Exterior

-The Note 9 has IP68 water & dust resistance and a USB-C connector that supports Samsung DeX without a dock, through HDMI.
+The Note 9 has IP68 water & dust resistance and a USB-C connector that supports Samsung DeX with a dock, through HDMI.
 It has a 3.5 mm headphone jack along with AKG tuned stereo speakers with Dolby Atmos support.
-It is the last Samsung Galaxy Note device to come with a headphone jack.
-The phone is made out of metal.

 The fingerprint sensor has been moved to below the camera setup, just like the S9 & S9+, rather than next to the camera like on the Note 8.

 There is also a water carbon heat pipe on the phone as part of the touting towards its gaming capability allowing for longer gaming sessions without thermal throttling.

-S-Pen
+S Pen

-The biggest change to the Note 9 is to the S-Pen.
-The S-Pen now has Bluetooth capabilities, including the ability to tap the button on it (hold, single or double) to do certain tasks, such as moving forwards or backwards in presentations or taking photos, and third party support is provided for apps via an SDK.
+The biggest change to the Note 9 is to the S Pen.
+The S Pen now has Bluetooth capabilities, including the ability to tap the button on it (hold, single or double) to do certain tasks, such as moving forwards or backwards in presentations or taking photos, and third-party support is provided for apps via an SDK.
+S Pen Bluetooth capabilities have been removed in the Galaxy S25 Ultra.

-The S-Pen now has a "battery" (essentially a Super Capacitor) that charges when the pen is docked in the silo, with Samsung claiming 30 minutes of usage (or up to 200 clicks of the button) with only 40 seconds of charging.
+The S-Pen now has a "battery" (essentially a super capacitor) that charges wirelessly when the pen is docked in the silo, with Samsung claiming 30 minutes of usage (or up to 200 clicks of the button) with only 40 seconds of charging.